-May 03, 2019 Joe Kleiman #78 - Asia/Tech, 2019, Attractions, Business, Features, Headlines, Museums, People, Technology & Media, Theme Parks Comments Off on New AV technologies: All the park’s a stage
+May 03, 2019 Joe Kleiman #78 - Asia/Tech, 2019, Attractions, Business, Current Issue, Features, Headlines, Museums, People, Technology & Media, Theme Parks Comments Off on 10 AV technologies revolutionizing attractions today

 ABOVE: Guardians of the Galaxy – Mission: BREAKOUT! at Disney’s California Adventure Park is a cutting edge attraction utilizing the latest LED video wall technology.
 Photo: Rob Sparacio/Disneyland Resort